ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hallock.md

 </figure>

-William B. was under the "John Branch" of the Hallock tree which was said to be the most prolific of the Four Sons of William, and as Lucius Hallock noted "the ten daughters of the first John have been most difficult to place".
+William B. was under the "John Branch" of the Hallock tree, said to be the most prolific of the Four Sons of William, and as Lucius Hallock noted "the ten daughters of the first John have been most difficult to place".
 John converted to Quakerism, to the great dismay of his father.

 {{% fig "hallock/hallock-genealogy-tabulation-p410" "800" /%}}